ihornekhaienko/HospitalWeb/README.md

 - Hospital.WebApi.Tests - Project with unit tests for HospitalWeb.WebApi project
 - HospitalWeb.Tests.Services - Common services for testing
 - HospitalWeb.Mvc - Client based on ASP NET CORE MVC
-- Hospital.Mvc.Services - Services for HospitalWeb.Mvc project
+- HospitalWeb.Mvc.Services - Services for HospitalWeb.Mvc project

-### API integrations & used technologies
+### Features
 The project includes:
 - Internal authentication with ASP NET CORE Identity and cstom JWT tokens for the access to WebApi
 - External authentication with Google and Facebook